rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.git-branching-and-merging.md

 - Note that the main branch has no awareness of **new.txt** or **another.txt**'.
 - Merge our changes from the feature branch into the **main** branch => `git merge feature`
 - Delete our branch called **feature** -> `git branch -d feature`
-- Now if you take a look at `git log -oneline —decorate` you’ll see that the commit history on feature has been merged into **main**'.
+- Now if you take a look at `git log -oneline —decorate` you’ll see that the commit history on feature has been merged into **main**.

-## Tutorials

-None